Conditional statements: Making decisions in JavaScript

 A conditional statement is a way to make decisions in a program.
 Based on whether certain conditions are true or false, your program can choose to execute specific blocks of code.
 Imagine your program reaches a point where it needs to decide which path to take - conditional statements provide the map.

-The The if
+The if statement

-statement tells the program: "If this specific condition is true, then execute the code inside the following curly braces {}
+The if statement tells the program: "If this specific condition is true, then execute the code inside the following curly braces {} (code block)."
+If the condition is false, then skip the code block.

 Syntax: